Who Is Amaranthus in Outlander Season 8 — and Why Is William Drawn to Her?

 What is the waistcoat scene really doing?

-On the surface, it is simple: a waistcoat fitting, a little awkwardness, and a little flirtation.
+On the surface, it is simple: a fitting, a little awkwardness, and a little flirtation.
 Underneath, it is doing much more.

 Her hands on his back matter for the same reason.
 The gesture is practical, but it is also charged.
 William’s response is not cleanly one thing or the other.
 He is moved, attracted, and unsettled all at once.